Workers Compensation Denials Lawyer in Ohio

 In conjunction with these hearings (or at any point while considering a workers’ compensation claim), the employer or the BWC may have the injured worker under go a medical examination.
 The employer or the BWC will pay for the exam, but the injured worker is required to attend any exam scheduled, or their claim and/or any benefits already approved can be suspended.

 At each hearing, IC officials will expect the additional information pertinent to the issue set to be heard, like current medical reports, written witness statements, etc. The worker or employer requesting the hearing will be expected to submit the original and two date-stamped copies of these documents to the IC.

 At each of the appeal levels, hearings are meant to be informal and less intimidating than courtroom proceedings, while still allowing injured workers and employers to fairly present their positions.
 You’re not required to have a lawyer with you, but each party can be represented by an attorney or another person authorized by the IC.
 Your employer will likely have their own workers’ compensation attorney representing their position.

-Taking Your Workers’ Compensation Claim to Court
+How to Take Your Workers’ Comp Claim to Court

 If the Industrial Commission’s final decision is to deny your claim or condition, you can appeal your case to the Court of Common Pleas of the county in which the injury occurred.
 Taking your claim to court is a more formal process and can include depositions and expert testimony.
 An appeal to court often results in a jury trial.

-We’ll Help You Appeal a Denied Ohio Workers’ Compensation Claim
+Our Lawyers Help You Appeal a Denied Ohio Workers’ Compensation Claim

 If you have been denied workers’ compensation benefits in Ohio, put Heller, Maas, Moro & Magill Co. to work on your appeal today.
 We know the system and will fight for you.
 We want you to have all of the workers’ compensation benefits you deserve.